woocommerce/woocommerce-blocks/docs/contributors/folder-structure.md

     │
     ├── composer.lock
     ├── composer.json
     │   Handling of PHP dependencies.
-Essentially used for development tools.
+Used for development tools and autoloading.
-    │   The production code don't use external PHP dependencies.
     │
     ├── package-lock.json
     ├── package.json